Diplomatic Aircraft Clearance Procedures for Foreign State Aircraft To Operate in United States National Airspace

 h.
 Enter the make and model of the aircraft being used for the mission, e.g., Boeing 747-400, Lockheed Martin C-130, Beechcraft King Air 350.

 i.
 Enter the aircraft Call Sign that will be filed on the International Civil Aviation Organization (ICAO) flight plan.
 Valid state aircraft call signs for diplomatic flights are any alpha-numeric combination not to exceed seven (7) characters, usually beginning with an alphabetic character.
-If the state aircraft operator has an approved ICAO three letter designator, please use this designator as the first three letters of the call sign.
-Example: The Royal Australian Air Force’s ICAO identifier is ASY.
+If the state aircraft operator has an approved ICAO three-letter designator, please use this designator as the first three letters of the call sign.
+For example: The Royal Australian Air Force’s ICAO identifier is ASY.
 A call sign for one of their missions might be ASY1234.
 When entering this information please do not use any blank spaces, dashes, slashes, or any other special characters.

 j.
 Enter the aircraft tail number or registration number displayed on the aircraft.
 A valid entry is any alpha-numeric combination not exceeding ten (10) characters in length.
 When entering this information please do not use any blank spaces, dashes, slashes, or any other special characters.

-Please list all U.S. airports to which the plane will be flying, and the dates and times of arrival and departure for each one.
+• Please list all U.S. airports to which the plane will be flying, and the dates and times of arrival and departure for each one.
 Use the four (4) letter ICAO Code for the airports and put all times in ZULU hours.

 n.
 Describe the type of cargo the aircraft is carrying.
 If the cargo is hazardous, please complete details on the type of HAZMAT.
 Note: The HAZMAT Measure/Weight column refers to the Net Explosive Weight (NEW) of the item, not the actual physical weight of the item(s).

-D. ROUTE, FLIGHT, AND OTHER OPERATIONAL INFORMATION.
+ROUTE, FLIGHT, AND OTHER OPERATIONAL INFORMATION

 a.
 Washington National-Ronald Reagan Airport (KDCA) is NOT authorized for arrival or departure of foreign state aircraft.